fregante/webext-storage-cache/readme.md

 ### cache.set(key, value, expiration /* in days */)

 Caches the given key and value for a given amount of days.
+It returns the value itself.

 #### key